Pages

 - Create screens with text, data, and list views to be used as a launching point for other actions.

-The Pages API introduces a second type of screen, called a page.
+The Pages API introduces a second type of screen, called a Page.
 While actions are designed for collecting input and displaying output (analogous to PUT/POST/DELETE in HTTP), pages are just for displaying content (analogous to GET in HTTP).
 For example, you might create a Users screen in your app, where the root Users screen that shows a list of users is a page, and the Create user and Update user forms are actions.

 Together, pages and actions - along with linking APIs for navigating between the two - are the primary building blocks for developing apps with Interval.